Mallory Donaldson

 Chief Program Officer, The Center for Healthy Families

-Mallory has served as Executive Director of Operations for the Archie and Bonita Griffin Foundation Fund since 2014, is a former board member for YWCA Columbus and the Archie Griffin Scholarship Fund, serves on the Resource Development Committee for CelebrateOne, a recipient of Columbus CEO Magazine’s Future 50 Class of 2021, Columbus Urban League’s HERstory, and a recent graduate of the African American Leadership Academy.
-In addition, she has certifications in grant writing and non-profit management from the University of Houston, and The Ohio State University.
+Mallory serves as Executive Director of Operations for the Archie and Bonita Griffin Foundation Fund since 2014, serves on the Board of Directors for the YWCA USA , Archie Griffin Scholarship Fund and Central Ohio Transit Authority (COTA).
+She also serves on the Resource Development Committee for CelebrateOne, is a recipient of Columbus CEO Magazine’s Future 50 Class of 2021, Columbus Urban League’s HERstory steering committee, and graduate of the African American Leadership Academy.
+In addition, she has certifications in grant writing and non-profit management from University of Houston, and The Ohio State University.

-Ms. Donaldson has raised over $3 Million dollars for nonprofits and foundations, experienced fundraising for political campaigns, served and chaired the development committee for YWCA Columbus for the past 8 years, is the current marketing and communications committee chair, and serves on the nominating committee.
-She had the pleasure of working alongside some of the most dynamic leaders and mentors in Columbus such as former Mayor Michael B. Coleman, Archie Griffin, Kenny McDonald, Joanna Pinkerton, E. Gordon Gee, and Ohio Supreme Court Justice Jennifer Brunner.
+Ms. Donaldson has raised over $3 Million dollars for nonprofits and foundations, experienced fundraising for political campaigns, serves on the investment committee along with nominating and governance committee and chairs the membership committee for YWCA USA.
+She had the pleasure of working alongside some of the most dynamic leaders and mentors in Columbus such as former Mayor Michael B. Coleman, Archie Griffin, Donna James, Kenny McDonald, Joanna Pinkerton, E. Gordon Gee, and Ohio Supreme Court Justice Jennifer Brunner.

-Ms. Donaldson is currently the Chief Program Officer of Advocacy, Public Policy, and Information at The Center for Healthy Families.
-Her primary focus is advocating for teen and pregnant parenting youth, Black girls, and young women.
+Ms. Donaldson is currently the Chief Program Officer of Advocacy, Public Policy and Influence at The Center for Healthy Families where her primary focus is advocating for teen and pregnant parenting youth, girls and young women, in addition to creating initiatives such as Day of the Girl.
 Mallory is also the founder and CEO of Eliza Consulting specializing in managing nonprofit and foundation needs.
-Eliza Consulting helps create strategies to build, maintain, and expand your impact, with a focus on female-led organizations that serve young women of color.
-Mallory also co-founded and serves as the Chief Operating Officer of a Name, Image, and Likeness (NIL) business focusing on leveling the playing field for underrepresented collegiate athletes and bringing equity to NIL.
+Eliza Consulting helps create strategy to build, maintain, and expand your impact, with a focus on female led organizations that serve young women of color.